 Family Games to Play in the Car

-I’m sure most of you have played a few of these traditional family car games when you were young.
-I vividly remember sitting in the backseat behind my dad while he was driving and he would always help me find a horse or two or whatever it was we were looking for.
+I’m sure most of you had played a few of these traditional family car games when you were young.
+I vividly remember sitting in the backseat behind my dad while he was driving, and he would always help me find a horse or two or whatever it was we were looking for.
 That and slug bug.
 Did you ever play that one?
 You don’t see many Volkswagons on the road anymore, so we don’t play that one now.

 LICENSE PLATE GAME